-Many people don’t understand what a “prepayment penalty” is, much to their own detriment months or years after signing mortgage loan documents.
+Many people don’t seem to understand what a “prepayment penalty” is, much to their own detriment months or years after signing mortgage loan documents.

 At this point, you might be wondering why would anyone pay more than 20 percent of their home loan off in one year?
-Well, thinking outside the box a bit, paying off a loan can happen in a variety of ways.
+Well, thinking outside the box a bit, paying off a mortgage early can happen in a variety of different ways.

-A soft prepayment penalty allows a borrower to sell their home at anytime without penalty, but if they choose to refinance the mortgage, they must pay the prepayment penalty.
+A soft prepayment penalty allows a borrower to sell their home at anytime without penalty, but if they choose to refinance the mortgage, they will be subject to the prepayment penalty.

 How much does a prepayment penalty cost?

 - But it might be 80% of six months interest

 - Meaning six months of interest-only mortgage payments, multiplied by 80%,